Search Jean Hailes

 How are heavy periods diagnosed?

-Your doctor will ask about your medical history and may ask to do an internal examination to check your uterus and ovaries.
+Your doctor will ask about your medical history and may ask to do a physical examination to check your uterus and ovaries.

 They might do tests to find out what’s causing the problem.
-For example, a pregnancy, iron or blood test.
+This may include a pregnancy test or blood tests.

 Your doctor may also organise an ultrasound to check your pelvic organs.
 This can be done on your abdomen or inside your vagina.
 You can tell your doctor if you’re not comfortable having an internal ultrasound.

-For more detailed information about the care you should expect if you have heavy periods, this resource from the Australian Commission of Safety and Quality in Health Care may be helpful.
+For more information about the care you should expect if you have heavy periods, visit the Australian Commission of Safety and Quality in Health Care website.

 Listen to this podcast about how heavy periods can affect you.